ylansegal/blog/source/_posts/2012-08-27-deploy-to-heroku-with-near-zero-downtime.markdown

 title: "Deploy To Heroku With (Near) Zero Downtime"
 date: 2012-08-27 08:56
 comments: true
 categories:
 - heroku
 - deployment
+- most_popular
 ---

 Heroku offers a great hosting platform that abstracts away most of the system administration tasks inherent in running an app.
 I have generally been very happy hosting productions apps in Heroku and have managed to do very well with it's platform and it's available add-ons to increase functionality.
 I really like the way the handle Postgres databases, which makes things like followers, clones and backups a simple 1-off command.

 For a long time, though my main gripe has been deployment.
 Initiating a deployment could not be easier: Just push to your app's git repository in Heroku.
 My problem is what happens on restart.